-Keeper understands that the ability to provide least-privilege access to all users is a critical feature for an enterprise password manager.
-Keeper gives administrators the power to fine tune their organization's access levels to critical data and credentials, from teams and groups down to the individual user level.
+The ability to provide least-privilege access to all users is a critical component of enterprise password management.
+Keeper allows administrators to fine-tune their organization's access levels to sensitive data and credentials, from teams and groups down to the individual user level.

-One of the advantages in defining multiple nodes is to help support the concept of delegated administration.
-A delegated administrator can be granted some or all of the administrative permissions but only over their respective node (or sub nodes.This delegated administration allows different people in the organization to have management controls over subsets of teams, users, roles and shared folders.
+One advantage of defining multiple nodes is to help support the concept of delegated administration.
+A delegated administrator can be granted some or all of the administrative permissions, but only over their respective node or sub nodes.This delegated administration allows different people in the organization to manage controls over subsets of teams, users, roles and shared folders.

-Roles are made up of enforcement policies and control how users are able to access the Keeper vault on their devices.
-Any number of role policies can be created and then applied to one or more users.
+Roles are made up of enforcement policies and control how users are able to access the Keeper Vault on their devices.
+Any number of role policies can be created and applied to one or more users.